pytroll/pyresample/docs/source/swath.rst

 * **radius_of_influence**: The radius around each grid pixel in meters to search for neighbours in the swath.
 * **epsilon**: Allowed uncertainty in nearest neighbour search in meters.
 Allowing for uncertanty decreases execution time.

-If **data** if a masked array the mask will follow the neighbour pixel assignment.
+If **data** is a masked array the mask will follow the neighbour pixel assignment.

-If there are multiple channels in the dataset the data argument should be of the shape (number_of_data_points, channels).
+If there are multiple channels in the dataset the **data** argument should be of the shape of the lons and lat arrays with the channels along the last axis e.g. (rows, cols, channels).
+Note: the convention of pyresample < 0.7.4 is to pass **data** in the form of (number_of_data_points, channels) is still accepted.

 .. doctest::